Morrison Healthcare Dietetic Internship

 • Application cost to graduate school: $65 for U.S. citizens and permanent residents and $80 for international students

-• Distance Learning Graduate Tuition Rates: $440 per credit hour.
-If completing the entire master's online, $440 x 30 hours= $13,200 plus additional fees.
+• Distance Learning Graduate Tuition Rates are $440 per credit hour if you complete the entire master's online, $440 x 30 hours = $13,200 plus additional fees.

 • Textbooks: $100-$400/semester, depending on the courses and required resources.

-Read more detailed information on courses, admission requirements, credit hours, contact information, and tuition costs at: http://www.nhm.ches.ua.edu/dietetic-internship.html and for more information, contact the Human Nutrition program director, Dr. Tiffany Hylton, RDN, LD, at tmhylton@ches.ua.edu
+Read more detailed information on courses, admission requirements, credit hours, contact information, and tuition costs at: http://www.nhm.ches.ua.edu/dietetic-internship.html, and for more information, contact the Human Nutrition program director, Dr. Tiffany Hylton, RDN, LD, at tmhylton@ches.ua.edu

 Sample Course with Texas Tech University and Morrison Healthcare Dietetic Internship